Two weeks ago, I packed up Tyoma for an impromptu vacation.

 Sometimes, I question the soundness of my urges to take my son on “getaways.”

-I have Asperger’s.
+I am autistic.
 Grocery shopping, doctor’s visits, and busy restaurants leave me jittery and unnerved.
 Yet, I longed to take a beach holiday.
 A holiday alone with my similarly autistic son.

 Was this madness or bravery?

 My history of adventures with my son is consistent.
 I endure the effort of each trip with cheer.
 When I return home, however, I teeter on the brink of a nervous collapse for days.